qiayuanl/RM2019SummerCamp/Documentation/README.md

-This directory keeps all docs related to this project.
+This directory keeps all docs source file related to this project.